HEALTH & PROTECTIVE MEASURES IN ATHENSWhen: April 2020

-YIANNIS PAPPAS exhibitionWhere: Yiannis Pappas Studio, ZografouWhen: On now until 31 May 2020Why Go: For an intimate look inside this artist’s work studio
+YIANNIS PAPPAS exhibitionWhere: Yiannis Pappas Studio, ZografouWhen: 13 April until 31 May 2020Why Go: For an intimate look inside this artist’s work studio

 The Benaki Museum presents the work of talented Greek artist Yiannis Pappas (1913-2005), displayed in his original work space in Zografou.
 The exhibition ‘Yiannis Pappas: The German Occupation’ reflects the artist’s return to Athens from the war front and throughout the German occupation.
 Pappas was confronted with general wretchedness and personal loss, he dedicated himself…

 THE HUMAN FORM IN THE 20TH CENTURYWhere: B & M Theocharakis Foundation, SyntagmaWhen: 13 April until 26 April 2020Why Go: A fascinating look at C20th Greek artworks

 The B&M Theocharakis Foundation in Athens presents an exhibition of Greek masterpieces from the museum’s vast collections, focusing on the human form.
 Visitors will be able to observe the various transformations in 20th-century Greek painting.
 Featured artists include Nikos Hadjikyriakos-Ghika, Yiannis Moralis, Yannis Tsarouchis, Dico Byzantios, Thalia Flora-Karavia, Dimitris Mytaras, among others.
 Curated by Lambrini…

 OEDIPUS REX by Fimonoi Theater GroupWhere: Athinais Theatre AthensWhen: Every Wednesday 15 April to 30 September 2020Why Go: See an ancient Athenian tragedy